-Function used to transform coordinates between spatial references that have different datums.
+A class used to transform coordinates of geometries between spatial references that have two different geographic coordinate systems.
 More...

 Each GeographicTransformation has an input and an output spatial reference.
-The transformation operates on the datums in each spatial reference.
+The transformation operates on the horizontal (geographic) datums in each spatial reference.

 A GeographicTransformation can be constructed from a single GeographicTransformationStep, or from a list of GeographicTransformationSteps that are chained together.
 Most transformations between spatial references that do not share the WGS 1984 datum use WGS 1984 as an intermediate datum.
 Thus, it is common to create a GeographicTransformation with two GeographicTransformationSteps: first to transform from the datum in the input spatial reference to WGS 1984, and then from WGS 1984 to the output spatial reference's datum.
 There are a limited number of transformations directly between two non-WGS84 datums, such as WKID 4461, which is